LellaHemasriSai/GreenDB/README.md

 1. Windows Operating System</li>
 2. Have <a href="https://www.python.org/downloads/">Python</a>, <a href="https://dev.mysql.com/downloads/installer/">MySQL</a>, <a href="https://www.postgresql.org/download/">PostgreSQL</a>, <a href="https://www.mongodb.com/try/download/community">MongoDB</a>, <a href="https://www.couchbase.com/downloads/?family=couchbase-server">Couchbase</a> installed in your system.</li>
-3. It is recommended to download couchbase-server of version 7.2.0.</li>

 # Steps to run